 Surgery may be needed if you have Meniere's disease.

-Light-headedness - dizzy; Loss of balance; Vertigo
+Lightheadedness - dizzy; Loss of balance; Vertigo

 Post RE, Dickerson LM.
 Dizziness: a diagnostic approach.
 Am Fam Physician.
 2010 Aug 15;82(4):361-8, 369.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.